junesirius/junesirius.github.io/_posts/Supernatural/SPN_Wild_West/SPN-Wild-west-whole-novel.md

 <br>

 Cas finds the posse the night before they head out.
 The town sheriff, Little Bill, is counting heads.
-They are one person short of a dozen, so Cas makes to the last spot.
+They are one person short of a dozen, so Cas makes it to the last spot.

 Little Bill tells them a story at the saloon many months ago, and how ruthless Clint Eastwood was when he murdered men and humiliated women.
 The story sounds nothing like Dean, but everyone in the posse gets so motivated that they all shout damnation to this Clint Eastwood they've never met and eager to head out hunting the man down.